Let’s Connect:

 Reduced Flow Ball Valves

-• Compared to a full bore ball valve, a reduced bore ball valve has a smaller ball with an orifice diameter smaller than the pipe diameter.
-As a result, they have a smaller flow rate compared to full-pass valves.
-However, reduced ball valves are more compact and cost effective, making them suitable for applications where space and budget constraints exist.
-They are typically used in residential and commercial piping systems as well as small industrial applications.
+• Compared to a full-bore ball valve, a reduced-bore ball valve has a smaller ball with an orifice diameter smaller than the pipe diameter.
+As a result, they have a smaller flow rate than full-pass valves.
+However, reduced ball valves are more compact and cost-effective, making them suitable for applications where space and budget constraints exist.
+They are typically used in residential and commercial piping systems and small industrial applications.

 V-Port Ball Valves

 • V-port ball valves feature a specially designed ball with a V-shaped bore.
-This unique configuration allows for more precise flow control by providing varying degrees of opening.
-By adjusting the rotation of the ball, the flow can be throttled and precisely regulated.
-V-port ball valves are typically used in applications where precise control of flow and system performance is required, such as chemical processing, HVAC systems, and wastewater treatment.
+This unique configuration allows for more precise flow control by providing varying opening degrees.
+By adjusting the ball’s rotation, the flow can be throttled and precisely regulated.
+V-port ball valves are typically used in applications requiring precise flow and system performance control, such as chemical processing, HVAC systems, and wastewater treatment.

 Trunnion Mounted Ball Valves

 • Trunnion-mounted ball valves are designed with additional mechanical anchoring of the ball at the top and bottom to ensure greater stability and support.
 These valves are typically used in larger sizes and high-pressure applications.
-Fixed ball valves offer excellent sealing capabilities and can withstand higher operating pressures for use in industries such as oil and gas, petrochemical, and power generation.
+Fixed ball valves offer excellent sealing capabilities and withstand higher operating pressures in oil and gas, petrochemical, and power generation industries.

 Multi-Port Ball Valves

-• Multi-port ball valves, also known as manifold valves, have multiple ports on a single valve body.
+• Multi-port ball or manifold valves have multiple ports on a single valve body.
 They include three-way ball valves, four-way ball valves, and five-way ball valves.
 Multiport ball valves are available in L- or T-port and X-port bore designs.
-They offer a variety of flow control options, allowing the transfer of flow between various inlets and outlets.
+They offer flow control options, allowing flow transfer between various inlets and outlets.
 Multi-port ball valves are typically used in applications where flow needs to be changed or redirected, such as distribution systems, process control, and mixing applications.

 How a ball valve works